thibaultduponchelle/perlres/README.md

 - [`perl -c`](https://perldoc.pl/perlrun.html), to check the syntax.
 Be careful that it does more than only checking syntax, it actually _executes_ the blocks `BEGIN` and `END` (compilation step).
 This _design_ is [the reason why](https://github.com/w0rp/ale/issues/1186) the default _linter_ used by the plugin [vim ale](https://github.com/w0rp/ale) is no longer `perl -c` (nor even `perl -w`).
 The syntax checking in Perl is great (as well as the error messages from the interpreter...
 I :heart: Perl)

-- [Perl::Critic](https://metacpan.org/pod/Perl::Critic), that *criticize*  your coding style but do not check syntax.
+- [Perl::Critic](https://metacpan.org/pod/Perl::Critic), that *criticizes*  your coding style but do not check syntax.
 For instance, the file `bad.pl` contains :

 ```perl
 use strict;